 Our veteran criminal defense lawyers have practiced criminal law in South Florida for the entirety of their career.
 Each of our founding members once served as Assistant State Attorney’s at the Fort Lauderdale main courthouse.
 We have been in a Criminal Court almost every day since the late 1990’s.
 Broward County Criminal Lawyer William Moore, Broward County Attorney James Weick and Fort Lauderdale DUI Lawyer William Moore are available to meet with you at any time to discuss your case.
 We have six offices in South Florida to serve you.

 We have seen judges become elected just as we have seen members of the criminal Judiciary retire and pass the baton to young lawyers, many of whom we attended law school with.
-Learn Fort Lauderdale Criminal Attorney William Moore and his team has helped thousands in South Florida.
-Look for our new offices in Hollywood Florida in 2014.
+Learn how Attorney William Moore and his team has helped thousands in South Florida.

-Prosecuted as a Team in the 1990s, Now a Criminal Defense Team:
+Prosecuted as a Team in the 1990s and as a Criminal Defense Team Since 2001

 All of our Broward County Criminal Defense Lawyers were special unit prosecutors during the mid to late 1990′s.
 It was there where attorney’s Moore & Weick first co-counseled an attempted murder case in 1998.
 Since that time, each has focused their career primarily on defending crime types of a specific nature.